freer4/stackagejs/README.md

 ### Each front-end package will:
 1. Understand the provided JS model classes to automatically interact with the API(s) as-needed.
 Records are accessed through proxy, so there's never a reason to write your own fetch call.
 2. Manage front-end data caching.
 Don't ask for data you've already gotten, unless you want to.
+3. Provide update hooks for value changes, allowing integration with reactive frameworks or any custom reactivity
-3. Provide optional hooks for receiving live data pushes.
+4. Provide optional hooks for receiving live data pushes.

 ### Planned front-ends:
 - stackage-js - vanilla JS holding the majority of front-end functionality for specific SPAs to wrap